sPyOpenSource/compiler/README.rst

 Compiler
 ========

 This is a part of Java OS project.
+It compiles the Java Bytecode to native machine code for x86 processor.

 Build
 -----